-Stepping up to Help - Our Integrity - Our Ongoing Improvement delivering the plan
+Our Leadership Stepping up to Help - Our Integrity - Our Ongoing Improvement

 There will be a number of stakeholders involved in delivering the objectives outlined in our Community Strategic Plan, and each will have varying roles and responsibilities.
 A general outline of how this needs to be coordinated is shown below.